NAThompson/using_googlebenchmark/README.md

 ---

-### Stop compiler optimizations
+# Stop compiler optimizations

 To keep the compiler from evaluating `std::pow(1.2, 1.2)` at compile time, we simply need to ensure that is doesn't *know* what values it needs to evaluate.
-Here's a solution:

 ```cpp
 std::random_device rd;